What is a Vector Database and How Does It Work?

 How does a vector database work?

-Vector databases like Milvus and Zilliz (fully managed Milvus) are purpose-built to store, process, index, and search unstructured data using vector embeddings.
+Vector databases like Milvus and Zilliz (fully managed Milvus) are purpose-built to store, process, index, and search vector embeddings.
 Most vector databases support mainstream indexes such as hierarchical navigable small world (HNSW), locality-sensitive hashing (LSH), and Product Quantization (PQ).
 In other words, vector databases mainly operate on vector embeddings and closely collaborate with machine learning models that transform this data into vector embeddings.

 The diagram below shows how a vector database works.
 Here, we use Zilliz as an example.

-- A machine learning model, usually an embedding model, transforms all types of unstructured data into vector embeddings.
+A machine learning model, usually an embedding model, transforms all types of unstructured data into vector embeddings.

-- Vector embeddings are stored in Zilliz Cloud.
+Vector embeddings are stored in Zilliz Cloud.

-- Users perform a query.
+Users perform a query.

-- The machine learning model converts the query into vector embeddings.
+The machine learning model converts the query into vector embeddings.

-- Zilliz Cloud conducts vector search by comparing the distance between the query vector and the vector held in the dataset using an approximate nearest neighbor (ANN) algorithm and finds the Top-K results most relevant to the query.
+Zilliz Cloud conducts vector search by comparing the distance between the query vector and the vector held in the dataset using an approximate nearest neighbor (ANN) algorithm and finds the Top-K results most relevant to the query.

-- Zilliz Cloud returns the results to the user.
+Zilliz Cloud returns the results to the user.

 Vector databases from 1000 feet